ImperialCollegeLondon/FINESSE_processing/README.md

 ```

 Now, whenever you make a Git commit, your changes will be checked for errors and stylistic problems.
 (For a list of the hooks enabled for this repository, [see the configuration file](./.pre-commit-config.yaml)).

+The `pre-commit` hooks will also be run on every pull request by [pre-commit.ci](https://pre-commit.ci).

 ## Documentation